-For example, if you’re a passionate collector of vintage guitars, “VintageGuitars.com” would be a better fit than “MyFavoriteGuitars.com.”
-It fulfills all of the criteria we mentioned.
+For example, if you’re a passionate collector of vintage guitars, “VintageGuitars.com” would be better than “MyMostFavoriteGuitars.info.”
+It fulfils all of the criteria we mentioned.

 However, VintageGuitars.com is likely to be a very expensive domain indeed.
-(More on premium domains in a moment.)
+(More on that in a moment.)

-Incorporating keywords into your domain name can help brand a blog — like Blogging.com!
-Keywords are individual words or phrases that are closely related to your niche.
+Keywords are words or phrases that describe your niche.
 Think about the words that people might use to search for your content, and bear them in mind when choosing a domain name to register.

-Finally, remember, you can’t use spaces or punctuation (except dashes) in a domain name.
+Finally, remember, you can’t use spaces or punctuation (except hyphens) in a domain name.

 To get a better idea of what makes up a good domain name, we’ve come up with some examples:

 For a blog on caring for pet budgies, “friendly-birds.com” is a bad domain name:

-- And, the name doesn’t describe that the blog is about budgies or pet care.
+- The name name doesn’t explain that the blog is about budgies!

-Instead, “healthybudgie.com” is a much better choice.
+Instead, “healthybudgie.com” could be a much better choice.
 The domain name is specified, contains keywords, is short, memorable, and easy to spell.